Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Screenshot: Luban

 – Preview.
 Initially, it is confusing to see a completely blacked preview.
 When zoomed, there is a clearer picture.
-But it is still confusing and it doesn’t give the clarity on what the end result will look like.
-So I would recommend practicing on the smaller, short engraving jobs to get the feel of the brightness, contrast, and the material as well.
+But it is still confusing, and it doesn’t give clarity on what the end result will look like.
+So I would recommend practising on the smaller, short engraving jobs to get the feel of the brightness, contrast, and material as well.

 Luban Slicer Laser Job Preview